-There are also various things you can do to establish a climate of respect for students with disabilities - things which will likely help all of your students.
+There are also various things you can do to establish a climate of respect for students with disabilities--things which will likely help all of your students.
 For example, you can select a larger font or print size for syllabi, and other written material you distribute to students.
 You can highlight the academic resources available for your students, including your office hours, study space, tutoring services, review sessions, workbooks or study guides.
-Additionally, the Assistant Dean for Accessibility Resources is available to help students improve upon their learning skills and strategies, and to refer students to resources both within and outside the Hamilton community.
+Additionally, the Associate Dean of Students for Multicultural Affairs is available to help students improve upon their learning skills and strategies, and to refer students to resources both within and outside the Hamilton community.